Fin-HIT/Heli-Viljakainen-et-al-2023-Genetic-susceptibility-to-obesity-and-food-intake-on-BMI-in-children/README.md

 Phone: +358504485660

 ## Privacy statement
-1. Data is meant only for scientific purposes and made available with ethical committee approval and confidentiality agreement.
+-	Data is meant only for scientific purposes and made available with ethical committee approval and confidentiality agreement.
-2. Data must be handled in accordance with General Data Protection regulations.
+-	Data must be handled in accordance with General Data Protection regulations.
-3. Investigators should follow Good Clinical Practice when conducting the study and reporting the results.
+-	Investigators should follow Good Clinical Practice when conducting the study and reporting the results.
-4. Data should not be shared with third parties.
+-	Data should not be shared with third parties.

-## Link for the data
+## Steps to access the data
-Please contact Heli Viljakainen, the corresponding author, for an access right to the data. <br/> Once given a right to view the data, you will be sent an email link to a private GitHub repository. <br/>
+1. Please contact Heli Viljakainen, the corresponding author, for an access right to the data. <br/>
+2. Once given a right to view the data, you will be sent an email link to a private GitHub repository. <br/>
-GitHub will ask you to create an account with the email you provided. <br/>
+3. GitHub will ask you to create an account with the email you provided. <br/>
-Create an account and view the data on your private repository.
+4. Create an account and view the data on your private repository.